connornishijima/sensory_bridge_docs/microdose.md

 # MicroDose // 128 Micro-LED Strip

+**MicroDose is a remarkably tiny 20cm RGB LED strip featuring the smallest addressable LEDs in the world!** Featuring *128 ultra-bright 1mm RGB LEDs*, it makes for a very attractive looking option for displaying your Sensory Bridge output, or for any Arduino/CircuitPython project you can connect it to!

-**MicroDose is a remarkably tiny 20cm RGB LED strip made of *even tinier* RGB LEDs!** Featuring **128 1mm** ultra-bright RGB LEDs, MicroDose is WS2812B-compatible and can be driven by a single GPIO pin or two pins in parallel to cut down on data transmission times.
+(MicroDose is WS2812B-compatible and can be driven by a single GPIO pin or two pins in parallel to cut down on data transmission times.)

 [PURCHASE A MICRODOSE LED STRIP (50 USD)](purchase.html){: .btn .btn-green }